Cranq-io/cranq-tutorials/prototypes/blockchain/ethereum/actions/contract file creator.md

+---
+description: blockchain/ethereum/actions]
+---

 # Contract file creator

-[blockchain/ethereum/actions]

 Creates the smart contract as file based on the parameters.